RFI – Request for Information

 • Missing, incomplete, or incorrect information exists on project specifications and documents.

-• Plan details must be changed because of design flaw, material availability, costs, or other reason.
+• Plan details must be changed because of design flaws, material availability, costs, or other reasons.

 • Updates must be made to plans based on new or previously unavailable information about the project site.

-• Change requested by owners, designers, or contractors needs to be made official.
+• Changes requested by owners, designers, or contractors need to be made official.

 • A detail within the plan specifications could be incorrect and needs to be reviewed.